Connecting People with Jobs

-The group met last spring at a New York City makeathon and hackathon co-sponsored by ILR’s K. Lisa Yang and Hock E. Tan Institute on Employment and Disability.
+The chatbot application is being built by Cornell students, alumni, staff and community professionals.
+High school students and teachers from Roosevelt Island contributed to the application’s development by providing direct input in May at a makeathon and hackathon co-sponsored by ILR’s K. Lisa Yang and Hock E. Tan Institute on Employment and Disability.

 Sam Dix ’13 attended the event to contribute his expertise to the team, which includes Allie Meng, ENG ’15; Zili Xiang, AAP ’16, MPS Information Science ’17; W. Aaron Lee, Hum Ec ’16, and Dongdong Yu, MPS Dyson ’16, MPS Information Science ’17.

 There, freelance user experience designer Shan Oran Liu met David Brewer, Yang-Tan Institute extension associate.
 Brewer and John Robinson, CEO of Our Ability, an online service that helps people with disabilities find jobs, had been hoping to develop an application for young job

 “John and I have long been working on this idea of mobile connectability,” Brewer said.
 “Most young people have smartphones.”

 They are also accustomed to texting, Liu said.
 Liu and others at the hackathon worked with teenagers onsite to come up with the chatbot, which uses IBM Watson artificial intelligence to ask users questions in a texting format.
 The inventors are working to include voice recognition for people who can’t type or who have low vision.

 Besides helping students identify skills, interests and career goals, the software suggests local internships or jobs, Brewer said.